5GZORRO/issm/README.md

 ## Trigger ISSM business flow

+**Important:**
+* the offers loaded into discovery application are of `VideoStreaming`, hence, ensure to [pre-onboard the blueprint](./scripts/slicer/README.md) into the vertical slicer.

+As an alternative to the below, an [actuation script](scrips/actuator/README.md) can be used which automates most of the below steps

+### Manual steps

+**Important:**
+* ensure to [create](https://github.com/5GZORRO/infrastructure/blob/master/docs/kafka.md#create-topics) `my-mno-topic` on ISSM kafka bus before publishing the intent

 In a new terminal, log into ISSM Kafka container

 Invoke the below command to publish an intent on ISSM topic providing a callback where progress and flow result are to be published.